 - Pathfinder - This model treats rough terrain as open terrain while advancing.
 While charging, slam power attacking, or trample power attacking, this model does not stop its movement when it contacts an obstacle.

-- Ambush - This unit may choose not to deploy normally, and instead be deployed completely within 3" of the edge of the board on any turn after the first.
+- Ambush - This unit may choose not to deploy normally, and instead be deployed completely within 3" of an edge of the board (excluding the back of your opponent's deployment zone) on any turn after the first.